MicrosoftDocs/fabric-docs/docs/enterprise/surge-protection.md

 Capacity admins set a Background Rejection threshold and a Background Recovery threshold when they enable surge protection.

-The **Background Rejection threshold** limits the value 24-hour background % is allowed to reach.
+The **Background Rejection threshold** determines when surge protection becomes active.
+The threshold applies to the 24-hour background % for the capacity.
 When the threshold is reached or exceeded, surge protection becomes active.
 When surge protection is active, the capacity rejects new background jobs.
 When surge protection is not enabled, the 24-hour background % is allowed to reach 100% before the capacity rejects new background jobs.

-The **Background Recovery threshold** allows the capacity admin to control when the capacity starts to accept new background jobs after surge protection became active.
-When surge protection is active and the 24-hour background % drops below the background recovery threshold, surge protection stops being active.
+The **Background Recovery threshold** determines when surge protection stops rejecting background jobs and the capacity returns to the Active NotOverloaded state.
+This happens when the 24-hour background % drops below the background recovery threshold.
 The capacity starts to accept new background requests.

 > [!NOTE]
 > Capacity admins can see the 24-hour background % in the Capacity metrics app compute page under Throttling on the Background Throttling chart.